saurabhp75/saurabhp75.github.io/_notes/rasa.md

   intent_split_symbol: "+"
 ```

-**CountVectorsFeaturizer**: defines how model features are extracted
+**CountVectorsFeaturizer**: Defines how model features are extracted.
-**EmbeddingIntentClassifier**: states that we are going to use TensorFlow embeddings for intent classification
+**EmbeddingIntentClassifier**: states that we are going to use TensorFlow embeddings for intent classification.
-**intent_tokenization_flag**: true  -> tell the model that we want to split intent labels into tokens which means that the model will know which intents are multi-intents
+**intent_tokenization_flag**: true  -> tells the model that we want to split intent labels into tokens which means that the model will know which intents are multi-intents.
 **intent_split_symbol**: define which character should be used to make a split, which in this case is a +.

 `data/nlu_data.md` : contains training data in markdown.